kimlvis31/AutoTradeMachine_Eta/README.md

       <Summary><b><i> Simulation </b></i></Summary>
       <img src="./docs/simulation_0.png" width="960" height="540">

       This is the *Simulation* page.
-In this page the user can do things below.
+In this page, the user can
       1. View completed/processing simulation lists
       2. Copy trade configurations from the chosen simulation
       3. Backtest the configured target positions, trade strategies, initial variables, and simulation range.